|

 “A good man has fallen in Israel !
 Mississippi

-citizens.
-Dr. Cowles Meade Vaiden, whose good deeds these columns have so
+Dr. Cowles Meade Vaiden, whose good deeds these columns have so often

-often recorded, died, after a lingering illness, at his home in Carroll
+recorded, died, after a lingering illness, at his home in Carroll county at 2

-county at 2 ó clock p.m. yesterday, February 6.
-We have barely space to make
+ó clock p.m. yesterday, February 6.
+We have barely space to make this

-another occasion, we will endeavor to produce a tribute benefiting the lofty
+occasion, we will endeavor to produce a tribute benefiting the lofty virtues

 Daily